Bridget Markham

-Bridget Markham (1579–1609), was a courtier to Anne of Denmark and subject of poems.
+Bridget Markham (1579–1609), was a courtier to Anne of Denmark and the subject of poems.

 Bridget was a daughter of Sir James Harington (1542–1614) of Ridlington, Rutland, and Frances Sapcote (d.
 1599) daughter and co-heir of Robert Sapcote of Elton, Huntingdonshire.
 She was a cousin of the influential courtier Lucy Russell, Countess of Bedford.

 Marriage and the court

 In 1598 she married Sir Anthony Markham (1577-1604) of Sedgebrook, Lincolnshire.
 He had been educated at Caius College, Cambridge and Gray's Inn.
 They were married at Ridlington, in Rutland, by the Rector, Thomas Gibson.
 She had four children.
 He was knighted by James VI and I at Belvoir Castle on 23 April 1603.
 He died on 10 December 1604.